A Call to Action:

 Framework

 A practical framework to help publishers standardize AI guidelines on disclosure, human verification, and classification.
-We also review and refine your existing guidelines to ensure alignment with industry standards.
+We can also review and refine your existing guidelines to ensure alignment with industry standards.

 Links